vsoch/vsoch.github.io/_posts/2018/2018-11-06-schemaorg.md

 ## 1. Container Definition in Schema.org

-[Schema.org](https://www.schema.org) is an ontology, or description of entities and relationships between them, that attemps to describe kinds of things in the world, literally from type [Thing](https://schema.org/Thing) to type [Volcano](https://schema.org/Volcano).
+[Schema.org](https://www.schema.org) is an ontology, or description of entities and relationships between them, that attempts to describe kinds of things in the world, literally from type [Thing](https://schema.org/Thing) to type [Volcano](https://schema.org/Volcano).
 The value isn't necessarily being able to define a list of attributes for any one thing, but for being able to make inferences over the graph, and answer weird questions about how